buildingsareheavy/buildingsareheavy.com/NOTES.md

 ---

+### 2018-10-27 > Saturday

+I did all the styling for the about page, and it's looking really nice.
+I still need to go back and do the mobile styling but hey, one step at a time.
+Also my CSS is kind of all over the place.
+I have some in styled components and some in scss and some in react style.
+I will clean that up soon when I refactor with proper components.

+I think my brain is burnt because the only thing left to style is the footer.
+I need to add the SVG to it but `::before` isn't working.
+I mean I can get it to show, but it's not getting styled correctly.

+I still need to rewrite the content for the about page, but it's just a few minor tweaks.

+It's all coming along rather nicely.
+I am not going to worry about styling the first 3 blog posts or any of the portfolio pieces.
+At least not yet.
+I really want to get this thing live!

+---

 ### 2018-10-23 > Tuesday

 Finally added all the portfolio pages, but I still need to add better images (cough, gifs, cough) and text.
 I set up the `portfolio.js` based off of the `blog.js` layout and set up an `if` statement inside the `return()` on `blog-post.js`.
 It was actually super simple.
 I need to make it a component, but for now it's good to go.

 Not much else to write about, I just need to keep plugging away.
 Next step is to review and solidify my CV to figure out exactly what is on the `about` page, and get this thing live.
 I need more writing for the portfolio items too.